How to Monetize an App with 5 Effective Strategies

 According to SmartyAds data, an average monthly spend for the freemium model is $20.01, but only 1.2% of users commit app purchases.
 In-app purchases bring $0.49 per user monthly.
 Subscription apps bring from $6 to $19 and have a conversion rate on the level 6.98%.
 Organic users yield better income than non-organic, as well, IOS users pay more than Android.

-The revenue from app monetization also varies from industry to industry — gaming apps make only $1.65 per app user in a 90-day period when shopping and travel apps can boast of $12.23 and $11.98.
+The revenue from app monetization also varies from industry to industry — gaming apps make only $1.65 per app user in a 90-day period, whereas shopping and travel apps can boast of $12.23 and $11.98.
 Let’s say your app was downloaded by 10,000 users.
 That’s the lower tier of apps that can make a reasonable amount of money by advertising.
-According to our stats, your monthly income will comprise $5,15 for gaming app, $43,65 for shopping app, and $42,28 for a travel app.
+According to our stats, your monthly income will comprise $5,15 for a gaming app, $43,65 for shopping app, and $42,28 for a travel app.